 If you add up the time it takes to find, hire, train and then fire each caregiver you can clearly see that your time is being drained and for what?
 To find help for your senior loved one all to need more help yourself with your own daily tasks?
 You may find yourself needing to hire someone for yourself and how on earth does this make sense?
-Your time to do the things you need and would like to do are valuable too!
+Your time valuable too!

 2. YOUR ENERGY IS DRAINED

 It takes a great amount of energy to deal with each individual caregiver as the issues start to arise.
-Some of the issues can really start from lack of response to your communications, punctuality (in some cases where you rely on the exact timing for a change in shift, punctuality is crucial), no initiative to do anything even a little outside of the job description, or simply a no show on several occasions.
+Some of the issues start with lack of response to your communications, punctuality (in some cases exact timing for a change in shift is crucial), no initiative to do anything even a little outside of the job description, or simply a no show on several occasions.

 3. YOUR $$$ IS WASTED

 This is really where you see first hand that paying less per hour for a caregiver in the long run will not add up to any form of savings.
-Your money was earned in exchange for your time and effort, and to simply let it fly out the window is probably not what you had in mind when you decided to hire a caregiver.
 Where it most concerns you is again “time”.
 Time is money and your time is valuable!

 So really how important it is to find the right caregiver from the start?
-MEGA IMPORTANT.
+VERY